Azure/azure-sdk-for-android/sdk/core/azure-core/README.md

   APIs that would require the Java 8+ API desugaring provided by Android Gradle plugin 4.0.0.
 * You must have an [Azure subscription](https://azure.microsoft.com/free/) to use this library.

+### Versions available
+The current version of this library is **1.0.0-beta.2**.

+> Note: The SDK is currently in **beta**.
+The API surface and feature sets are subject to change at any time before they become generally available.
+We do not currently recommend them for production use.

 ### Install the library
 To install the Azure client libraries for Android, add them as dependencies within your [Gradle](#add-a-dependency-with-gradle) or [Maven](#add-a-dependency-with-maven) build scripts.

-> Note: The SDK is currently in **beta**.
-The API surface and feature sets are subject to change at any time before **GA**.
-We do not currently recommend them for production use.

 #### Add a dependency with Gradle
 To import the library into your project using the [Gradle](https://gradle.org/) build system, follow the instructions in [Add build dependencies](https://developer.android.com/studio/build/dependencies):